 Pasture Raised

-Our Pasture Raised label is for hens that have access to pasture all day throughout the year.
+The Pasture Raised label is for hens that have access to pasture all day throughout the year.
 There must be sufficient cover/shade to accommodate 50% of the flock.
 The cover/shade must be visible from the doors of the house.
-We have strict vegetation requirements for either grassland or rangeland (bushes, trees, tall vegetation) in the pasture so the hens can forage productively.
+The outdoor area must have rooted vegetative cover so the hens can forage productively.

 See complete Animal Welfare Standards for Laying Hens. opens in a new tab